-Substantially all of the Company's revenues are generated from the management, ownership and/or operations of real estate assets located in Alaska, Arizona, Colorado, and Texas.
+Substantially all of the Company's revenues are generated from activities completed through its Platform, including the management, ownership and/or operations of real estate assets located in Alaska, Arizona, Colorado, Kansas, Texas, and Virginia.
 The Company mitigates the associated risk by:

-- · diversifying our investments in real estate assets across multiple asset types, including hospitality, commercial, single-family, multi-family, and self-storage properties; - diversifying our investments in real estate assets across multiple geographic locations including different markets and sub-markets in which our real estate assets are located; - · diversifying our investments in real estate assets across assets at differing points of stabilization, and in varying states of cash flow optimization; and - maintaining financing relationships with a diversified mix of lenders (differing size and type), including large national banks, local community banks, private equity lenders, and insurance companies.
+- diversifying our investments in real estate assets across multiple asset types, including hospitality, commercial, single-family, multi-family, and self-storage properties; - diversifying our investments in real estate assets across multiple geographic locations including different markets and sub-markets in which our real estate assets are located; - · diversifying our investments in real estate assets across assets at differing points of stabilization, and in varying states of cash flow optimization; and - maintaining financing relationships with a diversified mix of lenders (differing size and type), including large national banks, local community banks, private equity lenders, and insurance companies.